awxkee/yuvutils-rs/README.md

 - [x] Identity ( GBR )
 - [x] Sharp YUV

+All the methods support RGB, BGR, BGRA and RGBA

 # SIMD

 rustc `avx2`, `avx512f`, `avx512bw`, `neon`, `sse4.1` features should be set when you expect than code will run on supported device.